 Hearing problems in children can be difficult to identify, but they can have an impact on their ability to develop speech, language and social skills.

 Signs your children may be experiencing hearing difficulties:

 Speaking loudly and listening to things at a high volume

 Experiencing a change in behaviour, or a change in their progress at school

 Hearing problems in children are incredibly unique and highly variable.
-For some children, they may have difficulty hearing high-pitched sounds, but no difficulty hearing low-pitched sounds, or vice versa.
-If a child is experiencing hearing difficulties, hearing aids are important as they are made to treat the specific pattern of hearing loss.
+For some children, they may have difficulty hearing high-pitched sounds but not low-pitched sounds, or vice versa.
+If a child is experiencing hearing difficulties, hearing aids are important as they are made to treat your individual hearing loss.